Colored-Coins/Colored-coins-add-on-for-Copay/README.md

 # DEPRECATED

-This wsa created for older Copay 1.8.0 which is not supported anymore.
+This was created for older Copay 1.8.0 which is not supported anymore.
 Please use https://github.com/Colored-Coins/colored-coins-copay-wallet instead.

 ----